Magda Buczek Creates an Interactive Journal | Photographic Art

 May 15, 2017

 We spoke to Polish collaborative artist Magda Buczek about her project and interactive journal series Random Selection.
-She's a pro female mixed media artist, photographer and creator who thrives in collaborations.
+She's an established female mixed media artist, photographer and creator who thrives in collaborations.
 Currently working and living in Warsaw, Poland Magda's work has previously been shown at Doomed Gallery in Dalston, London.
 Her work has won some impressive acknowledgments including the photobook of the year in self publishing in Poland during 2014 at the Fotofestival Lódź.
 Her previous work Justina&CO.UK artbook was among the 12 shortlisted works in the MACK First Book Award in London.
 Her photobook is created using interesting algorithms for the work layout the end product is intended to imitate the act of online browsing or meandering through images.
 In this technological age her work tries to translate the online age into something tactile.
 In terms of the work itself - what's not to love!
 Interesting layouts coupled with equally great images and text.

 PW: Tell us more about you and your artwork.